Graded Intervention Time Series: Introduction#

 In real applications (without ground truth), you would:

-Compare estimated curves to expert expectations
+• Compare estimated decay patterns to expert expectations about effect persistence

 Model Summary#